A DICOM Framework for Machine Learning Pipelines against Real-Time Radiology Images: The Framework

-The Metadata Store is a NoSQL~(\cite{han2011survey}) database, with several collections that can be dynamically updated.
-The choice of a NoSQL database is due to their scalability and support for data in JSON format, supporting hierarchical entries.
-The metadata is used to filter cohorts and sub cohorts that allow for dataset creation for model inference.
-For example, to test whether the IVC filter model performance drops with the change of equipment, cohorts of data filtered by modality, and manufacturer are easily created at the metadata level.
+The metadata store uses a NoSQL~\cite{han2011survey} database due to its scalability and support for data in JSON format for the hierarchical format of DICOM metadata.
+The database consists of several collections, each representing a \textit{profile}.
+Each profile represents the DICOM attributes that must be extracted for one or more experiments.
+The Metadata Extractor reads the folder consisting of the \textit{profiles} stored as text files.
+It parses the DICOM headers from the images received in the storage, and stores the relevant attributes defined in the profiles into their respective collections.
+An experiment can use existing profiles or create a new profile at run time without halting the execution.
+As each profile creates a collection, the access can be limited to the respective researcher at the collection level, using the access controls offered by the NoSQL metadata store.
+The metadata is used to filter cohorts and sub cohorts that allow dataset creation for model inference.
+For example, to test whether an IVC filter model performance drops with the change of equipment, cohorts of data filtered by modality, and manufacturer are easily created at the metadata level.

-Users will access both resources using a unified data explorer, that will allow the users to determine the cohort components required for model inference.
-For example, an end-user will access the metadata (without specific clinical information) and filter a query like ``I want all Abdomen X-rays for studies between 2012 and 2019 with sub cohorts of manufacturers and their anticoagulation medication and problem list''.
-Since the imaging pipeline is a prospectively populated system with an option for a query to extract images meeting a specific criterion, this limits the amount of information stored in the research clusters that are duplicated.
-Without the integrated pipeline, then a researcher would have to submit multiple queries to the PACS research team and clinical data warehouse, work on anonymizing the data collected, merge the data and then run the model inference.
+The application layer provides a unified data explorer access to both data and metadata.
+It allows the users to determine the cohort components required for model inference.
+For example, an end-user will access the metadata (without specific clinical information) and filter with a query like ``I want all Abdomen X-rays for studies between 2012 and 2019 with sub cohorts of manufacturers and their anticoagulation medication and problem list''.
+Since the pipeline is a prospectively populated system with an option for a query to extract images meeting a specific criterion, this limits the amount of information stored in the research clusters that are duplicated.
+Without the integrated pipeline, a researcher would have to submit multiple queries to the PACS research team and CDW, work on anonymizing the data collected, merge the data, and then run the model inference.
 Thus, \projectname supports prospective dynamic cohort and subcohort creation, eliminating the need for duplicate data storage and aggregation, with anonymized model output.
-Through its cloud-native architecture that natively supports the execution of algorithms as containers, \projectname provides an infrastructure-agnostic execution with seamless scaling and migration.
+Through its cloud-native architecture that natively supports the execution of pipelines as containers, \projectname provides an infrastructure-agnostic execution with seamless scaling and migration.